Viciiiz/Microlending-app/README.txt

 To have a user be able to be able to create multiple accounts To have a user specify how much micro-dollars to automatically go into the banking/loan pool(s) For the user to request a loan from any of the loan pools.
+Reset user's account by sending an password reset email (New feature) Block access to manager screen if a user doesn't have manager status (New feature)

 Contributions:
 Aleks: Log-In/Sign-Up